Who We Serve

 2. Acts as a substitute for ‘real’ currency.

 Consequently, CVCs are those virtual currencies that could be exchanged for real, hard currency.
-CVCs include the majority of existing cryptocurrencies, like Ethereum or Bitcoin, with the exception of digital assets with legal tender status (i.e. China’s digital yuan).
-This definition also includes stablecoins, such as Dai or Tether.
-As relative newcomers to the scene, these are digital assets designed to maintain a stable market price by tethering the value of the cryptocurrency to an external framework, like a fiat currency.
+This includes the majority of existing cryptocurrencies, like Ethereum or Bitcoin, with the exception of digital assets with legal tender status (i.e. China’s digital yuan).

-• In 2019, FinCEN issued CVC guidance, thus consolidating all of the associated administrative rulings and guidance for the 2011–2019 period.
+• In 2019, FinCEN issued CVC guidance, consolidating all of the associated administrative rulings and guidance for the 2011–2019 period.
 With this guidance, FinCEN provided its interpretation of the BSA juxtaposed against many activities involving CVCs.

 Four Important Money Services Business Considerations for FinTech Companies